Banh Mi Sandwich

 Lemongrass Pork Marinade:

-Lightly pound the pork slices with a mallet/back of the kitchen knife.
-In a bowl, mix all the Marinade ingredients well.
-Put in the pork slices and marinade for about 1-2 hours/overnight.
-Discard excess marinade before use.
+- Lightly pound the pork slices with a mallet or the back of the kitchen knife.
+In a bowl, mix all the Marinade ingredients together.
+Marinate the pork with the Marinade, for 2 hours or best overnight.
+Discard excess marinade before grilling.

-Preheat grill until ready to use.
-Gently arrange marinated pork slices onto the grill.
-Grill until the pork is nicely charred on both sides and meat is thoroughly cooked.
-If use indoor broiler oven, broil for 5-7 minutes on each side or until the meat is completely cooked and nicely charred.
+- Fire up the grill.
+Arrange the marinated pork onto the grill.
+Grill until the pork is nicely charred on both sides or until the pork is cooked through.
+If you are using a broiler oven, broil for 5-7 minutes on each side or until the pork is completely cooked and nicely charred.